HUNTER HILL CSA

 The chart below generally outlines some of the vegetables/herbs/fruits we hope to deliver and when you may see them in your share.
 This chart is based on our best estimate, but of course weather, pests, and other events will affect actual production.

-- June Arugula, Beets, Carrots, Chinese Greens, Green Onions, Leeks, Lettuce, Mustard Greens, Peas, Radishes, Spinach, Swiss Chard, Turnips, Cilantro, Mint
+- June Arugula, Beets, Cabbage, Carrots, Chinese Greens, Green Onions, Kale, Leeks, Lettuce, Snap Peas, Radishes, Spinach, Swiss Chard, Turnips, Cilantro, Shiitake Mushrooms

-- July Beets, Carrots, Chinese Greens, Cucumbers, Green Beans, Onions, Potatoes, Summer Squash, Swiss Chard, Zucchini, Basil, Mint
+- July Beets, Cabbage, Carrots, Chinese Greens, Cucumbers, Green Beans, Onions, Potatoes, Summer Squash, Swiss Chard, Zucchini, Basil

-- August Watermelon, Eggplant, Tomatoes, Peppers, Beets, Carrots, Chinese Greens, Cucumber, Green Beans, Onions, Potatoes, Summer Squash, Swiss Chard, Zucchini, Basil, Mint
+- August Watermelon, Eggplant, Tomatoes, Peppers, Beets, Carrots, Chinese Greens, Cucumbers, Green Beans, Onions, Potatoes, Summer Squash, Swiss Chard, Zucchini, Basil, Parsley

-- September Winter Squash, Watermelon, Eggplant, Tomatoes, Peppers, Beets, Carrots, Chinese Greens, Cucumber, Green Beans, Onions, Potatoes, Summer Squash, Swiss Chard, Zucchini, Basil, Mint
+- September Winter Squash, Watermelon, Eggplant, Tomatoes, Peppers, Beets, Carrots, Chinese Greens, Cucumbers, Green Beans, Fennel, Onions, Potatoes, Summer Squash, Swiss Chard, Zucchini, Basil, Parsley

-- October Arugula, Beets, Broccoli, Carrots, Chinese Greens, Collards, Onions, Kale, Leeks, Lettuce, Radish, Spinach, Swiss Chard, Turnips, Winter Squash, Apples, Cilantro, Mint
+- October Arugula, Beets, Broccoli, Cabbage, Carrots, Chinese Greens, Collards, Fennel, Onions, Kale, Kohlrabi, Leeks, Lettuce, Radishes, Spinach, Swiss Chard, Turnips, Winter Squash, Shiitake Mushrooms, Cilantro, Parsley

 By selling shares in advance of the growing season, a CSA reduces the burden of up-front costs for your local farmer.
 Your share fees provide us with money to purchase seed and supplies before the season starts, and ensures that our capital expenses are met up front so we don’t have to pass on the cost of financing.
 We appreciate your commitment to local, sustainable food sources and a living wage for its producers.
 We believe that healthy, local produce should not be out of financial reach.
 If paying for a share in one lump sum is a financial hardship for you, contact us about arranging to pay in installments.
+To keep our produce accessible, a share with our farm this season is offered on a sliding scale of $396, $440, or $484.
+Members self-identify their income bracket and select based on what they can afford.
+All members receive the same share, whichever point on the sliding scale is paid.
 All payments are non-refundable beyond the second week of the season.

 Sharing in the Risk of Crop Failure